fedi-e2ee/public-key-directory-specification/Specification.md

 account recovery.

 Other users may expect a higher degree of security, and may wish to opt out of this `BurnDown` capability from their Fediverse instance.
-Once they have opted out, there is no way to undo opting out.
-It's a one-way door to prevent misuse.
+Once they have opted out, the only way to undo opting out is by issuing an `UndoFireproof`.

 [`RevokeKeyThirdParty`](#revokekeythirdparty) is an emergency feature that allows anyone to pull the plug on a compromised identity key.
 Every time one is issued, the community should pay close attention to the Actor affected by it.